 Fed up with secretly producing opium for druglords while being prosecuted by authorities on the one hand, and selling poorly processed coffee to brokers and middlemen on the other, the Hopong farmers took a major leap of faith and fully embraced specialty coffee to become truly independent.
 Incredibly, they learned through social media that neighbouring communities were producing specialty sundried natural coffee with help from Winrock, an NGO.
 With loads of commitment and inquisitiveness, they managed to learn from these other communities how to elevate quality, secure better incomes and gain visibility in the international specialty coffee market - all with hardly any outside funding or training.

-After all this, they were able to create a first pilot batch of only three bags that we're selling by the kilo exclusively.
+After all this, they were able to create a first pilot batch of only three bags that we sold by the kilo exclusively.
 We're proud to support this committed group and even prouder of the taste notes they managed to create in such a short time: a clean, slightly winey natural with notes of passion fruit and sweet banana.
-Expect a lot more amazing coffee from this group in the future!
+Sara is going back to Myanmar in November and we've already committed to much more amazing coffee from this group in the 2018 season!

 Arabica S – 795, Catimor, Caturra, Catuai, Bourbon